We hold adoptions on Saturdays from 12:30 PM to 3:30 PM at Centinela Feed & Pet Supplies (3860 S. Centinela Avenue Los Angeles, CA 90066).

 Let me tell you a story.
 A wonderful family wanted to take a dog with them directly from the adoption site and have us come to do the home safety check at a later time.
 At that time we were overwhelmed with a very busy schedule, so to do the home safety check as it should be done, the adoptive family, who lived sixty miles away, had to wait for a week.
 That also meant that we’d have to pay for another week of boarding.
 For those reasons it was very tempting to let them take the dog, relying on their obvious good will and decency.
 But we didn’t.

 When we went to their house the following week we found three areas from which the dog could have gotten out.
 One was a secondary gate in one of the side yards that could be opened simply by pushing.
 As they never used the gate, the family was not even aware of it.
 In addition, there was a gap under another gate, big enough for the dog to squeeze through, a condition not obvious to most people.
 Another was in the backyard which appeared to be securely fenced, but when we pushed one of the bushes in a corner, we found a huge crack that the dog could have easily slipped through.
 The family was grateful and fixed all three areas overnight.
 This fortunate dog is still with them, and all are very happy to this day.

 When a dog is adopted, he or she is moving into an unfamiliar environment and tends to explore.
 Sometimes the dog wants to go “home” — a home that no longer exists.
 When a potential exit is found, the dog will often try to get out.

-But please remember that, unlike adopting a dog from a rescue group, if you ever come to an unfortunate situation in which you need to return the dog, your dog will be the first to be destroyed as an “owner turn in” at public shelters.
+But please remember that, unlike adopting a dog from a rescue group, if you ever come to an unfortunate situation in which you need to return the dog, your dog will be the first to be destroyed as an “owner turn in” at the pound.